matuteiglesias/journal/content/Dev/2024-07-14_Enhanced_Context_Extraction_and_File_Processing.md

 The goal of this session was to enhance the context extraction process and streamline file processing for the 'libro GCP' project.

 ### Key Activities
-- Developed a structured late-night work plan with music recommendations to boost [[productivity]] using the Pomodoro Technique.
+- Developed a structured late-night work plan with music recommendations to boost productivity using the Pomodoro Technique.
-- Streamlined the content generation process by integrating chapter contexts with a main dataframe, leveraging [[Python]] and [[OpenAI]].
+- Streamlined the content generation process by integrating chapter contexts with a main dataframe, leveraging [[Python]] and OpenAI.
 - Implemented a [[Python]] code to filter DataFrame based on specific patterns using regular expressions.
 - Mapped 'Outline' values to contexts in a DataFrame, linking them to sections in a `filtered_outline.txt` file.
 - Enhanced the `extract_context` function with partial matching using regular expressions for improved context extraction.